 After you successfully change your settings, remember to go back and run the Audio Set-up Wizard again.

 “It Keeps Going, and Going, and Going”

 Speaking of microphones, if you use a wireless mic in the gross room, you will need reliable batteries that keep going and going.
 We offer rechargeable batteries that can be used and reused hundreds of times before needing replacing.
-To get the most out of your rechargeable batteries, check out my previous blog on how to make your rechargeable batteries last longer, or if your batteries are not keeping a charge, you can read our tips in the Success Community.
+If your batteries are not keeping a charge, you can read our tips in the Success Community.

 The Power of Habit for Your Workflow

 Humans are wired to work in habit loops; they allow us to perform routine tasks with little effort from our brain.
 Sometimes, though, our routine changes and new habits are formed.
 When this happens, it's easy to forget or overlook some steps from the previous routine.

 For speech recognition users, it's important to review the steps of the workflow from time to time to make sure no bad habits have developed.
 If you need a copy of your site's VoiceOver workflow documentation, contact our support team.